Head to head

 Knolo wins

-Every agent shares Minds (file + structured) — durable, searchable, indexed knowledge that accumulates across runs.
+Every agent shares Minds (file and structured).
+Durable, searchable, indexed knowledge that accumulates across runs and is queryable by any agent in the space.

-Make Data Stores hold key/value records between scenario runs; Make AI Agents (2026 GA) added a dedicated memory layer inside the new hexagon agent module.
+Make Data Stores hold key/value records between scenario runs.
+Make AI Agents (2026 GA) added a dedicated memory layer inside the hexagon agent module, scoped to that agent.

 Handling unstructured input and judgment calls